Grand Prix of St. Petersburg

 Let’s analyze what you get for the price of admission (which can range from $50 to upwards of $100, depending on your ticket choice): You get some of the best racing in the business between six racing series (with multiple classes in the Pirelli World Challenge split into four total races over the weekend) that often include more than one race over the event’s schedule.
 You also get to see the season opener for the IndyCar Series, the nation’s premiere open-wheel racing series.
 In addition, you get to watch this all in one of the most underrated beautiful cities in the country?
 How can you say no?

 In addition, your ticket offers you free admission to the garage and paddock area for the IndyLights, Star Mazda, F-2000, and Pirelli World Challenge, offering you up-close access to the drivers, cars, and teams.
 Also, the weekend features several autograph sessions for all the series, giving fans the chance to see their idols up close.
-Another awesome bonus is the myriad displays at the track – from the IndyCar Series fan zone to the Tampa Bay Rays obstacle course, there is no shortage of fun things to do at the track.
+Another awesome bonus is the myriad displays at the track – from the IndyCar Series fan zone to the various vendor activations, there is no shortage of fun things to do at the track.

 The Grand Prix of St. Petersburg is still one of the best sporting events for fans in all of America, let alone in just the racing circles.
 It is hard to beat the city, time of year, the product in front of you, and the fan access this event gives.
 In addition, it is also hard to find a race track with a better fan experience than the Grand Prix of St. Petersburg.